risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-cdc.md

 RisingWave accepts these data formats:

-- Debezium JSON (for both MySQL and PostgreSQL)
+- Debezium JSON (for MySQL and PostgreSQL)

    For Debezium JSON, you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html) to convert CDC data to Kafka or Pulsar topics, or Kinesis data streams.

-- Debezium AVRO (for MySQL)
+- Debezium AVRO (for MySQL and PostgreSQL)

-   For Debezium AVRO, you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) to convert CDC data to Kafka topics.
+   For Debezium AVRO, you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html) to convert CDC data to Kafka topics.

 - Maxwell JSON (for MySQL only)